 - Step 5: Here you will fold the puff pastry one more time to make both sides meet in the middle.

-- Step 6: Now take the right side and gently lift that over and place on top of the left side.
+- Step 6: Now take the right side then gently lift that over and place it on top of the left side.
 Like folding a book.

-- Step 7: The last step is to cut the puff pastry log that you made into ½ inch pieces.
-Then you will turn the piece on its side and place on a sheet pan.
+- Step 7: The last step is to cut the puff pastry log that you made into ½-inch pieces.
+Then you will turn the piece on its side and place it on a sheet pan.
 Continue doing this until all the puff pastry is cut.

-I know from the picture that the uncooked savory palmier doesn't have much of a shape but as it cooks it will puff up and look somewhat like a heart shape.
+These savory palmiers will puff up and look somewhat like a heart shape.
 This is the traditional palmier cookie shape that we want.

 - You can prep these savory palmiers ahead of time (up to 8 hours).
 When you are ready to make them, slice them up and bake about 30 minutes before you need them.